Formal proof of the approximation of a random phenomenon by a chaotic phenomenon: Introduction

-The objective of this article is to propose an approach aimed at justifying that a random phenomenon can be approximated by a chaotic phenomenon on metric compact sets.
-More specifically, we show that any elementary event in a probabilistic space can be approximated by a convergent subsequence of a chaotic phenomenon.
-This result goes beyond classical statistical tests that verify whether pseudo-random number generators can be considered random, relying on statistical criteria such as uniformity, independence, period, or autocorrelation of the generated sequences, etc.
+Our work aims to develop a mathematical framework demonstrating how random phenomena can be approximated by chaotic dynamics on metric compact sets.
+Specifically, we establish that any elementary event in a probability space can be approximated by a convergent subsequence of chaotic phenomena.
+This advancement transcends conventional testing of pseudo-random number generators which typically assess uniformity, independence, periodicity, and autocorrelation by providing a rigorous mathematical foundation for the approximation of random phenomena by chaotic systems.

-In this work, we define and study discrete chaotic dynamical systems.
-Our primary goal is to introduce a new characterization of chaos, which we show generalizes the classical definition proposed by Devaney \cite{De}.\\ We start by reviewing the basic ideas behind randomness and chaos.
-Then, we lay out the mathematical tools needed to describe them.
-Using these tools, we develop a unified approach that shows how, under certain conditions, random phenomenon can be closely approximated by deterministic chaotic systems.
+In what follows, we define and analyze discrete chaotic dynamical systems, introducing a new characterization of chaos that generalizes the classical Devaney framework \cite{De}.
+We first present the fundamental concepts of randomness and chaos, then develop the mathematical apparatus necessary to establish our main results concerning the formal approximation of random phenomena by deterministic chaotic systems.